SimonasPetk/SimonasPetkeviciusCV/README.md

 # SimonasPetkeviciusCV
-This is a copy of my current CV and modules that I am studying in the university.
+This is a copy of my current CV and modules that I studied in the first year of university.

-Link to the modules I study page: https://simonaspetk.github.io/SimonasPetkeviciusCV/
+Link to the CV and modules I studied: https://simonaspetk.github.io/SimonasPetkeviciusCV/

 Link to my LinkedIn: https://www.linkedin.com/in/simonaspetkevicius/